TreeFrogTinkerer/my-quake-shakes/README.md

     * Faster the CPU the better it will run
 - [ ] Clock and Time Zone set correctly on the host

-## Bare Metail Additional Required Pre-Requisites
+## Bare Metal Additional Required Pre-Requisites
 - [ ] Debian Trixie based OS on bare metal
 - [ ] python installed
   * Any version